-But I couldn’t ask a question in the celestial room.
+But I couldn’t ask any questions in the celestial room.
 It is a room of contemplation, meditation, consideration of the broad context and eternal perspective, Wilson said.

-When he described the room before we went in, I thought “This is where I would probably spend a lot of time if I were a member.”
-A place of peace and quiet to ponder some of the bigger questions or problems in our life.
-It reminded me of the brief stint I did attending a branch of the Quakers in Montana that just spent an hour in silence, with people speaking only as they felt moved.
+When he described the room before we went in, I thought, “This is where I would probably spend a lot of time if I were a member” – a place of peace and quiet to ponder some of the bigger questions or problems in our life.
+It reminded me of the brief stint I did attending a branch of the Quaker church in Montana that just spent an hour in silence, with people speaking only as they felt moved.
 In our busy world, this is a rare moment.

-However, while I thought the celestial room was certainly beautiful, there was something missing, which brings me to my final point.
+However, while I thought the celestial room was certainly beautiful, there was something missing, which brings me to my final observation.

 Where is God?